mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 As the `konvoy up` command runs, it displays information about the operations performed.
 For example, you can view the command output to see when [Ansible][ansible] connects to the hosts and installs Kubernetes.
-Once the Kubernetes cluster is up, the `konvoy up` command installs the add-ons specified for the cluster.
+Once the Kubernetes cluster is up, the `konvoy up` command installs the addons specified for the cluster.

 # Viewing cluster operations